gurov/curve-of-forgetting/README.md

 ![Curve of Forgetting logo](https://gurov.github.io/curve-of-forgetting/assets/logo128.png)
 # Curve of Forgetting

-[Curve of Forgetting](https://gurov.github.io/curve-of-forgetting/) is an app that helps you memorize text by heart.
+[Curve of Forgetting](https://gurov.github.io/curve-of-forgetting/) helps you memorize text by heart ♥

-It adds events to <b>your Google Calendar</b> in a special order to memorize text with a minimum number of repetitions.
+It adds events to **your Google Calendar** in a special order to memorize text with a minimum number of repetitions.

 > I just could not learn the English word "kind".
 Every time I had to learn its meaning again, so I solved the problem as a programmer - I wrote a program for memorization.
 > — Program Author